Fort Nelson, Hampshire

-Fort Nelson, in the civil parish of Boarhunt in the English county of Hampshire, is one of five defensive forts built on the summit of Portsdown Hill in the 1860s, overlooking the important naval base of Portsmouth.
-It is now part of the Royal Armouries, housing their collection of artillery, and a Grade I Listed Building.
+Fort Nelson, in the civil parish of Boarhunt in the English county of Hampshire, is one of five defensive forts built on the summit of Portsdown Hill in the 1860s, overlooking the important naval base of Portsmouth and is a Grade I Listed Building.
+The current tenant is the Royal Armouries, housing the artillery of the national collection of arms and armour.

 Description

 Fort Nelson is a typical Polygonal or Palmerston Fort.
 It is six-sided with a deep ditch protected by three caponiers.
 Above each caponier is a well-protected emplacement for 13-inch mortars.
 It was originally entered by two Guthrie rolling bridges and has a barrack block for 172 officers and other ranks, protected by a V-shaped redan.
 A large open parade ground gives access to the magazines 40 feet underneath it.
 There are open emplacements on the ramparts for 64 pounder rifled muzzle-loading guns and RML 6.6-inch howitzers.
 There are also three Haxo casemates for 7 inch rifled breech-loaders.

 The Nelson Monument, which gave the fort its name, stands adjacent.